Ahmedsamy96/Gemini-RAG/README.md

 1. **Initialization:** Load configurations and API keys.
 2. **Document Processing:** When a PDF is uploaded or selected, the system extracts and processes the text content.
 3. **Index Creation:** Text embeddings are generated and stored using FAISS to create a searchable index.
 4. **User Interaction:** Users can ask questions through the web interface.
-The system retrieves relevant information from the indexed embeddings and generates a response using the conversational AI model.
+The system retrieves relevant information from the indexed embeddings and generates a response using the conversational AI model (Gemini Pro).

 **FAQs**